kubernetes-client/python/README.md

 Key:

-* `✓` Exactly the same features / API objects in both client-python and the Kubernetes version.
+* `✓`The same features / API objects in both client-python and the Kubernetes version.
 * `+` client-python has features or api objects that may not be present in the Kubernetes cluster, but everything they have in common will work.